creme332/centos-scripts/vpn-lab/README.md

 ## Usage

 1. On both client and server VMs, ensure you have root access and internet connectivity.
+2. On server VM, run `systemctl status openvpn-server@server.service` to check if VPN service is running.
-2. On client VM, connect to the VPN:
+3. On client VM, connect to the VPN:
    ```bash
    openvpn --config ~/client.ovpn
    ```
-3. Open another terminal on client and run:
+4. On client VM, open another terminal and run:
    ```bash
    vpn-verify
    ```